 work during filling.

-filter itself to flood the pipe work with water and minimise the chance of air
+before filling and be sure to fill the spa through the filter itself to flood the pipework with water and minimise the chance of air pockets

-priming.
-Always fill spa through the filter area.
+.
+Always fill the spa through the filter area.

 Once the spa is filled to the correct level attempt to power up the spa with the

 spa filter cartridges still removed.
 Verify that the spa controller completes its

 priming sequence and begins normal operation.
 Once the normal operation has